A complete answer to Albanese base change for incomplete varieties: Introduction

 Recall that any field extension $L/K$ factors as $L/L'/K$ with $L'/K$ separable and $L/L'$ purely inseparable (see, \emph{e.g.}, \S\ref{S:SepExt}), so that the theorem above completely describes base change for arbitrary field extensions.
 We note that our proof of Theorem~\ref{T:main} relies on Theorem~\ref{T:insep}, due to our use of de Jong's regular alterations, and the fact that these regular alterations are only smooth over a purely inseparable extension of the base field.
 Theorem \ref{T:main} generalizes the abelian (as opposed to semi-abelian) case of \cite[Cor.~A.5]{wittenberg08}, which requires $V$ to be an open subset of a smooth proper geometrically integral scheme over $K$; it also generalizes \cite[Prop.~A.3(i)]{mochizuki12} to the case of non-perfect base fields, and non-algebraic field extensions.
 Theorem \ref{T:insep} completely explains the behavior studied in \cite[Ex.~4.2.7]{brionstructure}.
+Theorem \ref{T:insep} implies the weaker statement that, for a purely inseparable extension $L/K$, $\alb_{V_L/L}$ and $(\alb_{V/K})_L$ differ by a purely inseparable isogeny.
+This, as well as Theorem \ref{T:main}, has also been secured by Schr\"oer \cite[Thm.~6.1]{schroeralbanese} for separated schemes, under a hypothesis on the ring of global functions.

 We note that the geometrically connected hypothesis for $V$ in the theorem is necessary, as it is necessary for the existence of an Albanese (\Cref{C:GCX}).
 In contrast, the geometric reducedness hypothesis in the theorem is more subtle (\Cref{E:NonRedAlb}, \Cref{E:NonRedAlbX}, \Cref{E:NonRedAlbBC}), although one can at least say that the reducedness of $\Gamma(V,\mathcal O_V)$ is necessary in Theorem~\ref{T:main}, and the geometric reducedness of $\Gamma(V,\mathcal O_V)$ is necessary in Theorem~\ref{T:insep}, as the reducedness (but \emph{not} geometric reducedness) of $\Gamma(V,\mathcal O_V)$ is necessary for the existence of an Albanese (\Cref{C:RX}, \Cref{E:GRX}).
 See also \Cref{C:Alb-nEx}\ref{C:Alb-1} where we summarize some necessary conditions for the existence of an Albanese.